f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

     i.
 Login to GCP portal and search VPC service, select it ii.
 Click create VPC
     iii.
 Enter VPC name, IPv4 VPC CIDR block and click create
-    NOTE: Since MCN-without-SMG already showcased use case of adding CE site on existing infra, here we will try to see if all infra can be brought up from F5 XC console so we are not creating subnets, etc
+    NOTE: Since MCN-without-SMG folder already showcased use case of adding CE site on existing infra, here we will create all infra details like VPC, subnets, etc from F5 XC console

 2. Create a GCP VPC site
     i.
 Login to F5 XC Console